 Photographic surveys were used to census areas of high concentration.
 The northern Hudson Bay photo-surveys are an exception in that they were designed to census narwhal concentrations but also provided us with beluga counts.
 We chose to conduct photo-surveys in concentration areas because they do not suffer from problems of reliability due to observer fatigue, boredom or bias such as are encountered in visual surveys.
 Beluga detectability changes with distance are much reduced by vertical photography.
 The 90° angle of the camera allows a more uniform water penetration accross the image plane compared with the oblique angles of view of visual observers.
 Glare and fog are also less of a problem at high angles.
 Variation in image coverage due to airplane roll can almost be eliminated by maintaining the camera level during operation, whereas there is no way of correcting strip width variation during visual surveys.
-Observer errors during film counts do exist but they can be corrected by recounts or multiple observers.
+Observers.
 Photo-surveys are particularly useful in estuaries and other areas where large groups or herds are encountered and visual observers have inadequate time for an accurate count.